lyteword/chspurgeon-tod/volume-2/psalm-41.md

 **Verse 1.** *Blessed is he that considereth the poor.* I call your attention to the way in which the Bible enjoins us to take up the care of the poor.
 It does not say in the text before us, Commiserate the poor; for, if it said no more than this, it would leave their necessities to be provided for by the random ebullitions of an impetuous and unreflecting sympathy.
 It provided them with a better security than the mere feeling of compassion—a feeling which, however useful to the purpose of excitement, must be controlled and regulated.
 Feeling is but a faint and fluctuating security.
 Fancy may mislead it.
 The sober realities of life may disgust it.
 Disappointment may extinguish it.
 Ingratitude may embitter it.
 Deceit, with its counterfeit representations, may allure it to the wrong object.
 At all events, Time is the little circle in which it in general expatiates.
 It needs the impression of sensible objects to sustain it; nor can it enter with zeal or with vivacity into the wants of the abstract and invisible soul.
 The Bible, then, instead of leaving the relief of the poor to the mere instinct of sympathy, makes it a subject for *consideration* —"Blessed is he that *considereth* the poor, "a grave and prosaic exercise, I do allow, and which makes no figure in those high wrought descriptions, where the exquisite tale of benevolence is made up of all the sensibilities of tenderness on the one hand, and of all the ecstasies of gratitude on the other.
 The Bible rescues the cause from the mischief to which a heedless or unthinking sensibility would expose it.
 It brings it under the cognisance of a higher faculty—a faculty of sturdier operation than to be weary in well doing, and of sturdier endurance than to give it up in disgust.
 It calls you to *consider* the poor.
 It makes the virtue of relieving them a matter of computation, as well as of sentiment, and in so doing puts you beyond the reach of the various delusions, by which you are at one time led to prefer the indulgence of pity to the substantial interest of its object; at another, are led to retire chagrined and disappointed from the scene of duty, because you have not met with the gratitude or the honesty that you laid your account with; at another, are led to expend all your anxieties upon the accommodation of time, and to overlook eternity.
 It is the office of *consideration* to save you from all these fallacies.
 Under its tutorage attention to the wants of the poor ripens into principle...

 It must be obvious to all of you, that it is not enough that you give money, and add your name to the contributions of charity.
 You must give it with judgment.
 You must give your time and your attention.
 You must descend to the trouble of examination.
-You must rise from the repose of contemplation, and make yourself acquainted with the object of your benevolent exercises...To give money is not to do all the work and labour of benevolence.
+You must rise from the repose of contemplation, and make yourself acquainted with the object of your benevolent exercises...
+To give money is not to do all the work and labour of benevolence.
 You must go to the poor man's sick bed.
 You must lend your hand to the work of assistance.
 This is true and unsophisticated goodness.
-It may be recorded in no earthly documents; but, if done under the influence of Christian principle, in a word, if done unto Jesus, it is written in the book of heaven, and will give a new lustre to that crown to which his disciples look forward in time, and will wear through eternity. *From a Sermon preached before the Society for Relief of the Destitute Sick, in St. Andrew's Church, Edinburgh, by Thomas Chalmers, D.D. and L.L.D.* (1780-1847.)
+It may be recorded in no earthly documents; but, if done under the influence of Christian principle, in a word, if done unto Jesus, it is written in the book of heaven, and will give a new lustre to that crown to which his disciples look forward in time, and will wear through eternity. *From a Sermon preached before the Society for Relief of the Destitute Sick, in St. Andrew's Church, Edinburgh, by Thomas Chalmers, D. D. and L. L. D.* (1780-1847.)

 **Verse 1.** *Blessed is he that considereth the poor.* A Piedmontese nobleman into whose company I fell, at Turin, told me the following story: "I was weary of life, and after a day such as few have known, and none would wish to remember, was hurrying along the street to the river, when I felt a sudden check, I turned and beheld a little boy, who had caught the skirt of my cloak in his anxiety to solicit my notice.
 His look and manner were irresistible.
 No less so was the lesson he had learnt—`There are six of us, and we are dying for want of food.' `Why should I not, 'said I, to myself, `relieve this wretched family?
 I have the means, and it will not delay me many minutes.
 But what if it does?'
 The scene of misery he conducted me to I cannot describe.
 I threw them my purse, and their burst of gratitude overcame me.
 It filled my eyes, it went as a cordial to my heart. `I will call again tomorrow, 'I cried. `Fool that I was to think of leaving a world where such pleasure was to be had, and so cheaply!'" *Samuel Rogers* (1763-1855) *in "Italy."*